If you are looking for information about the library’s locations and hours, or if you need to contact a staff member, please visit our About Us page.

 Request and Renew Items

-If you would like to request an item that is on the shelves at either of our two locations, or place a hold on an item that is not currently available here but is available at another library in the CLC, you can contact us in multiple ways:
+If you would like to request an item that is on the shelves at either of our two locations, or place a hold on an item that is not currently available here but is available at another library in the Central Library Consortium, you can contact us in multiple ways:

 - Request an item through our online catalog, which you can access here.
 When you find the item you would like to request, click on its Place Request button.
 You will then be prompted to enter your library card number and PIN.
 Select when you would like to activate your request (this will default to today’s date), and where you would like to pickup your item (if you are using your Pickerington Public Library card, Pickerington is your default pick-up location).
 Then submit your request.